-New Project by Arkadi Zaides & Collaborators
+by Arkadi Zaides & Collaborators

-A conference that examines the relation between movement, innovative
+A performance that examines the relation between movement, innovative

-The piece is a response to TALOS, an EU-funded research project in the field of security enforcement for which an advanced system for protecting European land borders.
-TALOS was a collaborative project between ten countries that was officially conducted between the years 2008-2012.
-It resulted in a demonstration of a surveillance system that could be deployed in a matter of hours at any location.
-The system included mobile, semi-autonomous robots that patrol border areas and gain physical and performative presence.
+The piece is a response to TALOS, an EU-funded research project in the field of security enforcement for which an advanced system aimed at protecting European land borders was designed.
+TALOS was a collaborative project involving fourteen institutions from ten countries that was officially conducted between the years 2008-2013.
+It resulted in the conception of a surveillance system that could be rapidly deployed to any location.
+This system was to be based on mobile, semi-autonomous robots that patrol border areas and gain physical and performative presence.
 The TALOS project was never launched and remained an experiment, a test, and a demonstration of technological capabilities.

 Concept and direction: Arkadi Zaides

-Co-production: Les Subsistances, Lyon (FR), CDC Toulouse (FR), NEXT Festival, Lille-Kortrijk-Tournai (BE-FR), La Maison de la Danse, Lyon (FR), CCNN – Centre Chorégraphique National de Nantes (FR), TanzQuartier Wien, Vienne (AT), Wiesbaden Biennale, Wiesbaden (DE), Teaterhuset Avant Garden, Trondheim (NO), K3 – Zentrum für Choreographie | Tanzplan Hamburg as part of the project Together Apart, funded by the German Federal Cultural Foundation (DE)
+Coproduction: Les Subsistances, Lyon (FR), CDC Toulouse (FR), NEXT Festival, Lille-Kortrijk-Tournai (BE-FR), La Maison de la Danse, Lyon (FR), CCNN – Centre Chorégraphique National de Nantes (FR), TanzQuartier Wien, Vienne (AT), Wiesbaden Biennale, Wiesbaden (DE), Teaterhuset Avant Garden, Trondheim (NO), K3 – Zentrum für Choreographie | Tanzplan Hamburg as part of the project Together Apart, funded by the German Federal Cultural Foundation (DE)

 With the support of Transfabrik Fund – the Franco-German Fund for performing arts.